-Even to many wrestling fans today, the Golden Era of the 1980s is still the best era in the history of the business.
-With riveting storytelling, captivating storylines, and larger-than-life characters, the World Wrestling Federation (WWF) and National Wrestling Alliance (NWA) were the most popular promotions.
-In addition to these, the American Wrestling Association (AWA), World Class Championship Wrestling (WCCW), and the Mid-South/Universal Wrestling Federation (UWF) were also competitive promotions that created legendary stars.
+Even for many professional wrestling fans today, the Golden Era of the 1980s is still the best era in the history of the business.
+With riveting storytelling, captivating storylines and larger-than-life characters, the World Wrestling Federation (WWF) and National Wrestling Alliance (NWA) were the most popular promotions.
+In addition to these, the American Wrestling Association (AWA), World Class Championship Wrestling (WCCW) and the Mid-South/Universal Wrestling Federation (UWF) were also competitive promotions that created legendary stars.

 In contrast, there were many babyfaces who excited the crowd and helped develop such a great era.
-Here are 10 of the most beloved superstars in this era.
+Here are 10 of the best professional wrestlers of all time in this era.

 In the 1980s, the "Macho Man" Randy Savage was right up there in popularity with Hulk Hogan regarding WWE stars.
 Accompanied by his valet, Miss Elizabeth, Savage went from a dastardly heel to one of the most loved names in the WWF.
 This was heavily spawned by his title win at the conclusion of the WWE Championship tournament at WrestleMania 4.

 The Ultimate Warrior made his WWE debut in 1987, following a pro wrestling debut with Sting in 1985 as the Freedom Fighters and later the Blade Runners.
-With his statement-making face paint and colorful wrestling gear & tassle boots, Ultimate Warrior went on a meteoric rise as soon as he became a part of the WWE roster.
+With his statement-making face paint and colorful wrestling gear & tassel boots as part of his gimmick, Ultimate Warrior went on a meteoric rise as soon as he became a part of the WWE roster.

 Ricky "The Dragon" Steamboat is undoubtedly one of the best babyfaces in pro wrestling history.
 In an industry where wrestlers shift from good guy to bad guy frequently to refresh their character, Steamboat stayed a babyface throughout his entire in-ring career, having some of the greatest matches of all-time with Ric Flair and winning the NWA World Heavyweight Championship in 1989.